Nikon 16-35mm VR

 California's Central Coast June 2010

-The Nikon 16-35mm VR is the sharpest ultrawide zoom I've ever used.
+The Nikon 16-35mm VR is the sharpest Nikon ultrawide lens I've ever used.
 Under test conditions, it's even slightly sharper than the old king, the beastly Nikon 14-24mm.

 This Nikon 16-35mm is so good that there isn't much to write about.
 It's ultra-sharp, it has no significant light falloff in the corners, distortion is reasonable from 20-35mm, focus and zooming are easy and perfect, and it focuses to within just inches in front of the lens.